 There has never been a better time to be a beer lover in Virginia.
 Craft beer in Virginia has exploded in recent years, growing from a handful of breweries to over 100 and counting.
-I’m lucky that in and around my home of Virginia Beach there is an ever-expanding roster of local breweries that are putting out some really great beer.
+I’m lucky that there is an ever-expanding roster of local Virginia Beach breweries that are putting out some really great beer.
 With that in mind I wanted to highlight a few of my favorite local breweries in the Virginia Beach area.

 It’s no secret that I travel to eat, I find that food is one of the best ways to experience a destination.
 For my first trip to Mexico I wanted to immerse myself in it’s cuisine, from vibrant salsas to smokey moles and everything in between, I wanted to experience Mexico’s diverse food culture on a deeper level.
 This is what led me to La Villa Bonita, a hands-on cooking school and boutique hacienda in Central Mexico’s highlands.

 The rise of new Nordic cuisine has made Copenhagen one of the hottest dining destinations on the planet.
 Corner bakeries and food markets stay true to Denmark’s food traditions while the city’s 16 Michelin starred restaurants continue to push the culinary envelope.
 Whether traditional or forward thinking, chefs and purveyors throughout Copenhagen are committed to highlighting the best of what’s local and in season.
 Grab your fork, these are my recommendations of where to eat in Copenhagen.
 Read More